omarandstuff/reducthor/README.md

 ## Use with redux-devtools-extension

-If you would like to use redux-devtools-extension to debugg your redux state you can pass the composeWithDevTools function to through the configuration.
+If you would like to use redux-devtools-extension to debug your redux state you can pass the composeWithDevTools function to through the configuration.

 ```js
 // reducthor.js